GHScan/DailyProjects/C++/CompilerStudy/Lesson17_StrongType/README.md

 # What things we will do?
-1. Tow turn of parsing
+1. Two turn of parsing
-    + Turn 1: For struct, add new named type to type system, and create private symbol table for each struct; For global variables, create new entry of global symbol table; For functions, add entry to global symbol table, and build the abstract syntax tree
+    + Turn 1: For struct, add new named type to type system, and create private symbol table for each struct; For global variables, create new entry of global symbol table; For functions, add entry to global symbol table, and build the abstract syntax tree(While building the AST, we will not do the type checking and symbol table access.)
-    + Trun 2: For each function, emit the byte code base on the AST, and perform the semantic analysis (type checking and nested symbol table mask) at the same time
+    + Trun 2: For each function, emit the byte code base on the AST, and perform the semantic analysis (type checking and nested symbol table access) at the same time
 2. Runtime for strong type system
 3. Type system